Skip to main content

 Bring your own vectors

-If you use an external embedding model to convert your data to dense vectors, use the create a dense index as follows:
+If you use an external embedding model to convert your data to dense vectors, create an index as follows:

 • Provide a name for the index.